~This page is old. Please see our updated Resources for Lent~

 Some great resources from Lent Event in Australia

-Growing a Rule of Life – a very interesting looking course that encourages us to develop a rule of life as a Lenten discipline.
+Growing a Rule of Life – a very interesting course that encourages us to develop a rule of life as a Lenten discipline.
 It uses garden metaphors and some fun exercises.
+I used this a couple of years ago and thoroughly enjoyed it.

-I love thisseries of litanies by Fran Pratt:
+I love this series of litanies for Lent and Easter by Fran Pratt:

 Litany for Lent, Week 1 “Temptation”